 Deeply reliable and such a huge quality of life enhancement.
 With him present you likely will go through all 20 tactics cards in your deck over the course of the game, and having an emergency Counterplot up your sleeve can save you the game.
 He’s especially good in combat-focused Lannister lists because getting through to, say, the Mountain’s excellent tactics cards is a great advantage.

-This is a massive cocktail of effects, and it’s absolutely worth its price.
-One, the timing is extremely permissive – at the start of any turn.
+This is a massive cocktail of effects.
+Firstly, the timing is extremely permissive – at the start of any turn.
 Secondly, the effects are very powerful.
 Drop the hits, the panic test, the weakened and the panicked token on a unit of average soldiers (4+ save, 7+ morale), and you can expect seven casualties.
 Importantly, these are seven casualties that happen exactly on your own terms and at your own timing, meaning you can polish off a crippled unit on an objective that’s otherwise out of reach moments before it scores for example.
 But even that’s not the real selling point – the real selling point is turning off all abilities on a unit for an entire turn – and this includes attachment effects.
 Many lists center around a single elite key unit with multiple synergies and defenses, and if you’re just able to focus it down in a single massive explosion of damage – well, that’s easily worth the two extra points you spend on Tywin.

 Arys Oakheart: While controlling the crown, reroll defense dice.
 Perfect in a unit of Lannister Guardsmen because with rerollable 3+ saves they can hold a flank by themselves.